Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/fips/install.md

 content_type: how-to
 ---

-This how-to guide explains how to install and configure the {{site.base_gateway}} FIPS compliant package.
-After following the steps in this guide, you will have a FIPS compliant {{site.base_gateway}} with FIPS mode enabled.
+This how-to guide explains how to install and configure the {{site.base_gateway}} FIPS-compliant package.
+After following the steps in this guide, you will have a FIPS-compliant {{site.base_gateway}} with FIPS mode enabled.

 {% if_version eq:3.0.x %}
 ## Installing the {{site.base_gateway}} FIPS compliant Ubuntu package

-The FIPS compliant Ubuntu 20.04 and Ubuntu 22.04 packages can be installed using the package distinctively named `kong-enterprise-edition-fips`.
+The FIPS-compliant Ubuntu 20.04 and Ubuntu 22.04 packages can be installed using the package distinctively named `kong-enterprise-edition-fips`.
 To install the package follow these instructions:

 1. Set up the Kong APT repository:
     ```bash